Stability of Hill's spherical vortex: Steady vortex rings from maximizers

-\begin{lem} Let $\Omega\subset\mathbb{R}^N, N\geq 1$ be a non-empty connected open set.
-For any measurable set $U\subset\Omega$ satisfying $0<|U|\leq\infty$ and $0<|\Omega\setminus U|\leq \infty$, there exists an exceptional point of $U$. \end{lem} We present a proof in Appendix \ref{app_excep} for readers' convenience even if it can be found in \cite[Lemma 4]{Croft} for the case $\Omega=\mathbb{R}^2$ and \cite{Szenes} for the 1d case even with a sharper quantitative estimate.
+A proof of the above lemma can be found in \cite[Lemma 4]{Croft} \footnote{As noted in \cite[p78]{Croft}, this result may have been previously known.} for the case $\Omega=\mathbb{R}^2$ and \cite{Szenes} for the 1d case even with a sharper quantitative estimate.
 One can easily extend their existence proofs up to general connected open sets in $\mathbb{R}^N$.
-As noted in \cite[p78]{Croft}, this result may have been previously known. \\
+We present a similar proof in Appendix \ref{app_excep} for completeness.\\

 On the other hand, an exceptional point has an interesting feature in the following sense:\\ If $U, U^c$ have positive measures and if $x$ is an exceptional point of $U$, then there exists a positive sequence $\{r_n\}$ satisfying $r_n\to 0$ while both $(B_{r_n}(x)\cap U)$ and $(B_{r_n}(x)\cap U^c)$ have positive measures for each $n$.
 An an application, we can construct a sequence $\{f_n\}$ of non-negative bounded functions which are supported in $U$ converging to the Dirac mass at the exceptional point $x$.
 For instance, we can take